alganet/stage0-uefi/README.md

 ### kaem

-We now build `kaem` which is a more capable version of `kaem-optional` and adds support for variables, environmental variables, conditionals, aliases.
+We now build `kaem` which is a more capable version of `kaem-optional` and adds support for variables, environmental variables, conditionals and aliases.
 It also has various built-ins such as `cd` and `echo`.

 ### M2-Planet (built against full M2libc)